 1. Vision

-In every country and at every level, information and communication are central to health.
-Access to ICTs, supported by a sound enabling environment, is critical for health development and progress.
+In every country and at every level, information and communication tools are central to health.
+Access to ICTs, supported by a sound enabling environment, is critical for health services development, progress and availability.
 This applies whether eHealth is used by individuals searching for health information or support, professionals and facilities providing health care services, public health services ensuring monitoring, alert and response, or for strengthening citizen-centered health systems.

 2. Pillars